 - History of primary immunodeficiency, bone marrow transplantation, chronic lymphocytic leukemia, solid organ transplantation, or previous clinical diagnosis of tuberculosis.

-- Confirmed positive test results for human immunodeficiency virus (HIV), or participants with chronic or active hepatitis A, B or C. Subjects who have a history of hepatitis B or C who have undetectable HBV DNA or HCV RNA are anti-viral therapy may be enrolled.
+- Confirmed positive test results for human immunodeficiency virus (HIV), or participants with chronic or active hepatitis A, B or C. Participants who have a history of hepatitis B or C who have undetectable hepatitis B (HBV) DNA or hepatitis C (HCV) RNA after anti-viral therapy may be enrolled.

 - Participant has known history or inflammatory bowel disease, pneumonitis, or known uncontrolled metastases to the central nervous system (CNS) (with certain exceptions).

 - Participants with a history of or ongoing pneumonitis or interstitial lung disease are also excluded.